Why people attempt suicide

 Many experts believe a number of things determine how vulnerable a person is to suicidal thinking and behaviour.
 These include:

-- mental health - for example developing a serious mental health condition, such as schizophrenia (see below)
+- mental health – for example, developing a serious mental health condition, such as schizophrenia

 - employment – such as poor job security, low levels of job satisfaction or being unemployed

 - relationships – being socially isolated, being a victim of bullying or having few close relationships

 - genetics and family history